 Is there a “boot camp” for new people?
 There isn’t, per se, but Family Tree DNA does offer free webinars periodically which are announced on their website, facebook and other media sources.
 I would encourage people to take advantage of these opportunities.

-Another change from previous conferences is that Family Tree DNA will be tweeting directly from the conference, compliments of Rebekah Canada.
+Another change from previous conferences is that Family Tree DNA will be tweeting directly from the conference.

 Now for the report on tonight’s reception.

 It’s always great to see some new people.
 It seems that every year, about 30% of the faces are new.
 I see some folks that are repeats from the “new” group last year, which always makes me feel good.
 Many of us really try to make sure the new folks feel included.
 Katherine Borges and I were trying to figure out who has attended all 9 conferences, and we could only come up with 2 people in addition to ourselves.
 However, there are a lot of people who started attending the second year and have been with us ever since.